Over its five seasons, TV series Breaking Bad became a global phenomenon, drawing in millions of viewers from around the world.

 Savoy Wine Bar & Grill: a great spot for an upmarket dinner or glass of wine in the restaurant where Walt argues with Gretchen in Season 2.

-Dog House: the flashing neon sign of this Old Town drive-in became an icon of Breaking Bad throughout the seasons, including when Jesse gives away his cash to a homeless man in the final season.
+Dog House Drive In: the flashing neon sign of this Old Town drive-in became an icon of Breaking Bad throughout the seasons, including when Jesse gives away his cash to a homeless man in the final season.
 Food is reassuringly greasy and cheap.

 The Grove: plan a Sunday brunch at this fresh, seasonally sourced restaurant where Walt and Lydia form a partnership and often meet up.
 The window seats are a perfect vantage point overlooking Route 66 (Central Ave.) and Downtown.